7-Week-Old Baby Hospitalized with Brain Bleed After Being Hit By Rogue Softball

-A infant from Iowa is making slow but steady progress in her recovery after being hit in the head by a softball.
+An infant from Iowa is making slow but steady progress in her recovery after being hit in the head by a softball.

 As Lee Hovenga readied to play in a recreational game of softball on May 2, his wife Kassy Hovenga took a seat in the stands behind third base with their 7-week-old daughter, McKenna, according to a Facebook page set up by relatives and friends of the family.